Yaozr058/data/README.md

-## We have divided the dataset into training val、test
+## We have divided the dataset into train val test